CS3398-betazoids-alphamales/CS3398-betazoids-S2020/README.md

 ## Status

+Please see the status for each team member below.

+### Sprint 2

+ - Andrew Saenz: Active and contributing

+### Sprint 1
 We have successfully built our database, built the front-end of the website, and have connected the two.
 We have also implemented a search of database recipes as well as a typehead for both the recipe and ingredient searches.

 * Benjamin Bond: Active and contributing